arunoda/drev/readme.md

 * Platforms
 * Operating Systems

+<h3 style='color: red'>Now You can use `drev` as a work queue too<h3>

 Wow - What's the Magic
 ----------------------
 No there is no magic.
 Drev is backed by Redis and simplifies it's pub/sub facility.
 DREV is very compact and it's about ~100 lines of code.

 Motivation
 ----------
-Hook.io - Yes this is a clone of core feature of the hookio but In a different point of look at the same problem :)
+Hook.io - But It's not a hook.io clone.
+But a better redis client

 What we can do
 --------------